 We opted for an American Standard Silver 14 SEER unit.
 We couldn't really take advantage of a higher SEER unit without upgrading the full furnace system too, so after some discussion we decided going from 13 to 14 SEER was good enough.
 The previous unit was only 2 tons and mathwise the house needs somewhere around 2.6 tons of cooling, so we opted to go with the 3 ton one.
 We're also having the compressor relocated to the side of the house; this gets it out from under the deck, which will be good for airflow for the unit as well as hopefully mean less noise when we're on the deck.

 (A few hours later ...)
 The work is done and it difference is amazing.
 Barely audible from the deck and quite effective at cooling the house.
 The guys who did the work did a very nice job, too, taking care to consolidate the piping and wiring in ways that gained us some space in the basement.
 As part of the job, they also replaced the old whole-house humidifier with a new Aprilaire Model 700 unit.
-In doing the work, we realized a small change to the ducting would allow for better air filtration, so they'll be back next week or so to make that happen.
+In doing the work, we realized a small change to the ducting would allow for better air filtration, so they'll be back in a week or three to make that happen.